Healthy Relationships: Balancing Independence And Partnership

 You might use a calendar to schedule regular date nights, tasks, and activities as a couple, as well as individual commitments and appointments.
 This can help you remain aware of each other’s schedules, plus help ensure you’re spending ample time both together and apart.

 If you’re struggling to find balance in your relationship, it may be worth considering couples therapy.
-A couples therapist can help you and your partner learn practical skills and strategies for improving communication, resolving conflict, and setting expectations and boundaries.
+A couples therapist can provide a safe space for you and your partner to learn practical skills and strategies for improving communication, resolving conflict, strengthening your individual mental health, and setting expectations and boundaries.

 Cognitive-Behavioral Couples Therapy, Emotionally Focused Therapy, and Integrative Behavioral Couple Therapy are some examples of empirically-supported therapy approaches commonly used by couples counselors.